daolanfler/zero2prod/README.md

 wanted to visit, therefore you are likely to trust the displayed content.

 **Message Authentication Codes**
 We need a mechanism to verify that the query parameters have been set by our API and that they have not been altered by a third party.
 known as a message authentication - it guarantees that the message has not been modified in transit (integrity) and it allows you to vefiy the identity of the sender (**data origin authentication**).
 `hmac` stands for _hash message authentication code_.

+Error messages hould be **ephemeral**, we should not put it in the query parameter of the `LOCATION` response header, as browser will keep history of it.

+### Session

+What Is A Cookie?

+> a small piece of data that a server sends to a user's web browser.
+The browser may store the
+> cookie and send it back to the same server with later requests.

+We can use cookies to implement the same strategy we tried with query parameters:

+- The user enters invalid credentials and submits the form
+- `POST /login` sets a cookie containing the error message and redirects the user back to `GET /login`
+- The browser calls `GET /login`, including the values of the cookies currently set for the user;
+- `Get /login`'s request handler checkes the cookies to see if there is an error message to be rendered (server side rendering);
+- `Get /login` returns the HTML form to the caller and deletes the error message from cookie.